jon-perrett/exa-data-eng-assessment/SOLUTION.md

 *Note*: the build for the Apache Spark docker image is a lengthy process.
 This is because the commonly used `bitnami/spark` has recently been moved behind a paywall, and so an image has been built from scratch for this.
 In reality, we would push this image to an image registry to save it being continuously rebuilt.

 ### Running the Spark Jobs
-We use the Spark master node to submit the job, as in the compose file we have mapped the `spark/jobs` directory into this container.
+We use the Spark master node to submit the jobs, as in the compose file we have mapped the `spark/jobs` directory into this container.
 This is easier than creating another container to submit the jobs from.

+NOTE: the queries will fail if the Nessie instance is not fully healthy.

+To create the BRONZE tier:
+`docker exec -it spark-master /opt/spark/bin/spark-submit --master spark://spark-master:7077 /opt/spark/jobs/bronze.py`

+To create the SILVER tier:
+`docker exec -it spark-master /opt/spark/bin/spark-submit --master spark://spark-master:7077 /opt/spark/jobs/silver.py`

+To create the GOLD tier and see example results:
-`docker exec -it spark-master /opt/spark/bin/spark-submit --master spark://spark-master:7077 /opt/spark/jobs/etl.py`
+`docker exec -it spark-master /opt/spark/bin/spark-submit --master spark://spark-master:7077 /opt/spark/jobs/gold.py`

 ### Running Unit Tests
 Because PySpark requires a JVM to run, a Dockerfile is provided in case your environment does not have Java installed.
 It is recommended to run the unit tests as below: